TangentFoxy/Pop.Box/README.md

 use and require as little code as possible to set up.
 It is primarily designed to make it easy to experiment with GUIs during development.

+Supports LÖVE versions 0.9.1 and higher.

 ## Features

 - Quickly set up and align GUI elements.
 - Fully customizable alignment / styling.
 - Moving/resizing elements takes alignment into account.
+- Mouse and key input handling. (**Note**: Work in progress.)
 - Extensible: Make your own elements, skins, extensions, and everything is automatically loaded.